 Let your prospects know your trade event appearances via an e-newsletter and social media.
 Set up the launch of a brand new product/service around the show to make a buzz.

 Send invitations to those prospects that you just might not have connected with in the past.
-Make your show participation a part of your email signature and advertise to all your clients and stakeholders about your trade show presence.
+Make your show participation a part of your email signature and advertise to all your clients and stakeholders about your expo presence.

 If you have seen that your exhibition stand staffs sit most of the time instead of interacting with prospects, then you need to train them to bring in the walk-ins.

 Set the correct expectations before the show, do not assume that having skilled staff is enough.
 Understand if they are going to perceive the nuances of exhibition surroundings and make the most of it.